 Cleaning of the facility has and will continue to take place at a level at or above all guidelines set forth by the CDC, including but not limited to all surfaces in the auditorium, lobby, and restrooms.

 Our team has worked hard to ensure that this weekend’s services are, for all intents and purposes, “touchless”.
 If you choose to worship with us in person, you won’t have to open doors or pass offering or communion.
 While with us, we also ask that you respect one another’s social distancing preferences by not assuming someone wants to hug or shake hands.

-All staff & volunteers will undergo temperature checks & COVID-19 screening questions before serving.
-In addition, staff who will be in close contact with large numbers of visitors will be required to wear a mask and gloves.
+Staff & volunteers who will be in close contact with large numbers of visitors will undergo temperature checks, COVID-19 screening questions before serving, & will be required to wear a mask and gloves (when applicable).